Carboniferous: Mississippian

 The Serpukhovian Stage was proposed in 1890 by Russian stratigrapher Sergei Nikitin.
-It is named after the city of Serpukhov, near Moscow.
-The Serpukhovian Stage currently lacks a defined GSSP.
-The proposed definition for the base of the Serpukhovian is the first appearance of conodont Lochriea ziegleri.
+It is named after the city of Serpukhov, near Moscow and currently lacks a defined GSSP.
+The Visean-Serpukhovian boundary coincides with a major period of glaciation.
+The resulting sea level fall and climatic changes led to the loss of connections between marine basins and endemism of marine fauna across the Russian margin.
+This means changes in biota are environmental rather than evolutionary making wider correlation difficult.
+Work is underway in the Urals and Nashui, Guizhou Province, southwestern China for a suitable site for the GSSP with the proposed definition for the base of the Serpukhovian as the first appearance of conodont Lochriea ziegleri.